ngeiswei/tv-toolbox/README.md

 (A ∧ B) ≞ TVAB
 ```

-In order to obtain `TVAB` one must ideally
+In order to obtain an accurate estimate of `TVAB` one would ideally
 1. sample `TVA` and `TVB` to obtain first order probabilities, say
    `pA` and `pB` for a sample size of 1,
-2. multiple `pA` and `pB` to obtain `pAB`, i.e. `pAB = pA*pB`,
+2. multiply `pA` and `pB` to obtain `pAB`, i.e. `pAB = pA*pB`,
-3. repeat to 1 till we get enough `pAB` samples and fit whatever
+3. repeat to 1 to get enough a large sample of `pAB` and fit whatever
-   underlying distribution we wish to represent `TVAB` (likw a beta
+   underlying distribution we choose to represent `TVAB` (like a beta
-   distribution, even though we know it is not perfect fit).
+   distribution, as unfit as it may generally be).

 The question in step 2 is: should we casually multiple `pA` with `pB`
 to obtain `pAB`?
 Meaning should we assume that `pA` and `pB` are
 independent?
 Or do we need to worry about the fact that we don't know
-if `pA` and `pB` are indepdent and therefore we should instead
+if `pA` and `pB` are independent and therefore we should instead
 integrate over all possible ways that `A` and `B` could be
 distributed?
 Indeed, `A` and `B` could have true probabilities `pA`
-and `pB` respectively, yet perfectly overlap `pAB = min(pA, pB)`, or
+and `pB` respectively, yet perfectly overlap i.e. `pAB = min(pA, pB)`,
-not overlap at all, `pAB = 0`, etc.  If we integrate over all possible
+or not overlap at all, that is `pAB = 0`, etc.  If we integrate over
-ways that `A` and `B` could be distributed, maybe we get a variance
+all possible ways that `A` and `B` could be distributed, maybe we get
-that we need to account for so that instead of obtaining `pAB = pA*pB`
+a variance that we need to account for so that instead of obtaining
-we obtain a distribution over `pAB`?
-If this is the case then the
+`pAB = pA*pB` we obtain a distribution over `pAB`?
+If this is the
-concluding TV `TVAB` would take into account the variances of these
+case then the concluding TV `TVAB` would take into account the
-"distrolets" obtained during step 2.
+variances of these "distrolets" obtained during step 2.

 I am happy to report that this question is now settled and the answer
 is no, we do not need to worry about integrating over all possible